iiab/iiab/roles/remoteit/README.md

    NOTE: If a remote.it license key is found in `/etc/iiab/local_vars.yml` or `/etc/remoteit/registration`, that will be tried first (prior to generating a claim code).

-   *If the license key works, you will not get a claim code, as the IIAB device auto-registers to your remote.it account (skip to Step 3. below).*
+   *If the license key works, you will not get a claim code (as the IIAB device auto-registers to your remote.it account) and you can skip to Step 3.*

 <!--
 1. Connect your IIAB device to the Internet.